moveit/moveit2_tutorials/doc/examples/controller_configuration/controller_configuration_tutorial.rst

 MoveIt Controller Manager
 -------------------------
-If using the Move Group or MoveItCpp, a MoveItControllerManager (MICM) can be used to manage controller switching.
-The MICM can parse the joint names in any command coming from MoveIt and activate the appropriate controllers.
+If using the Move Group or MoveItCpp, a Ros2ControlManager (R2CM) can be used to manage controller switching.
+The R2CM can parse the joint names in any command coming from MoveIt and activate the appropriate controllers.
 For example, it can automatically switch between controlling two manipulators in a single joint group at once to a single manipulator.
-To use a MICM, just set :code:`moveit_manage_controllers = true` in the launch file. `Example MICM launch file <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/launch/demo.launch.py>`_.
-Frankly, the MICM is a candidate to be deprecated soon and we do not recommend its use.
+To use a R2CM, just set :code:`moveit_manage_controllers = true` in the launch file. `Example R2CM launch file <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/launch/demo.launch.py>`_.
+Frankly, the R2CM is a candidate to be deprecated soon and we do not recommend its use.

 MoveIt Controller Interfaces
 ----------------------------